 Nandu’s weight equals the sum of 10 children of my weight.

 Fun and Games

 1. If you were Nandu, and you lived in a herd, what kind of things would you do?

-If I were Nandu living in a herd I would play, dance, eat and dance an entire day.
-Later, the night I would sleep with my mother.
+If I were Nandu living in a herd, I would play, dance and eat for an entire day.
+Later that night, I would sleep with my mother.

 2. In the elephant herd, the oldest female elephant decides everything.
 Who takes decisions in your family?